 One of the biggest problems that I commonly see in practice is either frank or subclinical magnesium deficiency.
-Magnesium deficiency can cause high blood pressure, muscle tension/pain/spasm, anxiety/depression, as well as a number of other maladies.
-Diagnosing magnesium deficiency is often somewhat tricky, as there are no readily accessible, reliable tests that measure the body’s stores of magnesium.
-Treating magnesium deficiency is, however, extremely straightforward (in nearly all cases), due to the availability of, and low cost of most magnesium supplements.
+Deficiency can cause high blood pressure, muscle tension/pain/spasm, anxiety/depression, as well as a number of other maladies.
+Diagnosing deficiencies is often somewhat tricky, as there are no readily accessible, reliable tests that measure the body’s stores of magnesium.
+Treating it as a deficiency is, however, extremely straightforward (in nearly all cases), due to the availability of, and low cost of most magnesium supplements.

 As a chiropractor, I often deal with patients in pain.
-Due to injury, muscle spasm, cramping or pain are frequently involved as amplifiers of the original injury.
-In a large percentage of the population, magnesium is inadequate to ensure totally normal function of the muscles, bones, joints, nervous and cardiovascular systems.
-The largest cause of magnesium deficiency is an inadequate intake in the diet.
+Due to injury, muscle spasms, cramping or pain are frequently involved as amplifiers of the original injury.
+A large percentage of the population is inadequate to ensure totally normal function of the muscles, bones, joints, nervous and cardiovascular systems.
+The largest cause of magnesium deficiency is inadequate intake in the diet.
 Either due to the food itself being deficient as a result of overfarming and failure to replace this mineral in the soil or because of inadequate intake of the foods highest in magnesium, the body is unable to keep up its stores of magnesium.

 One point that is extremely important to note is that although it is possible to maintain proper levels of magnesium by eating a healthy diet and choosing the right foods, if you are deficient, it is nearly impossible to raise your body’s levels of magnesium through food intake – this is where supplementation becomes necessary.

 There are fast-absorbing forms available, however.
-Magnesium chloride solution is an excellent way to get magnesium, as it absorbs quickly, is bioavailable, and doesn’t require very much stomach acid to metabolize.
-Magnesium aspartate, magnesium L-malate, and other chelated forms are also well absorbed, and generally, don’t cause GI discomfort or side-effects.
+It can be chloride solution can be an excellent way to get magnesium, as it absorbs quickly, is bioavailable, and doesn’t require very much stomach acid to metabolize.
+Magnesium aspartate, L-malate, and other chelated forms are also well absorbed, and generally, don’t cause GI discomfort or side-effects.

-The takeaway message is that magnesium is important for normal muscle and nervous system function; that generally, most people don’t get enough from their diet, and supplementation is usually a quick and simple way to increase your levels.
+The takeaway message is that can be is important for normal muscle and nervous system function; that generally, most people don’t get enough from their diet, and supplementation is usually a quick and simple way to increase your levels.
 Those suffering from high blood pressure, diabetes, anxiety, and depression as well as those with pain should consider taking magnesium.
-Importantly, though, always consult with your doctor before starting a new supplement, as there are certain contraindications to magnesium supplementation, some of which can be life-threatening.
+Importantly, though, always consult your doctor before starting a new supplement, as there are certain contraindications for magnesium supplementation, some of which can be life-threatening.

 To make an appointment to discuss your nutrition status or to inquire about treatment, call (201) 569-1444.